trapeze-bell-peter/hamiltonian_comp/README.md

 before.

-More recently, we have started looking at implementing more modern versions of our key algorithsm.
+More recently, we have started looking at implementing more modern versions of our key algorithms.
 Before embarking on this, I wanted to explore the suitability of some of the more modern languages.
 This repository captures our investigation.
 This is not the most scientific language comparison, but nonetheless is interesting.